napframework/nap/docs/doxygen/markdown/11_sequencer.md

 ### Threaded Clock
 The threaded clock launches its own thread.
 The thread's update cycle is dependent on the given frequency.
 Frequency is set in update calls per second (Hz).

+The following example creates a SequencePlayer that uses a SequencePlayerThreadedClock for playback.
+The SequencePlayerThreadedClock will update the SequencePlayer 1000 times per second (1000 Hz).

 ```
 {
     "Type": "nap::SequencePlayer",